pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

-# _Ionic 2_ + _AngularFire2_ = **Awesomeness**!
+## _Ionic 2_ + _AngularFire2_ = **Awesomeness**!

-In this year's I/O google introduced the [new version of firebase](https://firebase.google.com/) and it came packed with goodies, from analytics integration to admob to monetize your apps, it has everything.
+[In this year's I/O conference](https://events.google.com/io2016/), Google introduced the [new version of firebase](https://firebase.google.com/) and all the goodies that came with it; from analytics integration to admob to monetize your apps, it has everything.

 As soon as they announced the big update, [David East](https://twitter.com/_davideast) and [Jeff Cross](https://twitter.com/jeffbcross) started working really hard in making [AngularFire2](https://angularfire2.com/api/) compatible with the new services.

-For [ionic framework](https://ionicframework.com) developers this means we get a really great library that integrates deeply with the framework, helping us create our apps easier and faster.
+For [ionic framework](https://ionicframework.com) developers this means we get a really great library that integrates deeply with the framework, facilitating app creation.

-I have been using **AngularFire2** for over a month now and I find it fascinating how fast I'm building my apps now.
+I have been using **AngularFire2** for over a month now and I find it fascinating how quickly I'm building my apps now.

-Today I want to share with you a guide on how to create an app using **Ionic 2 + AngularFire2** so you can make the jump and start building with that combo soon!
+This guide will help you create an app using **Ionic 2 + AngularFire2** so you can make the jump and start building with that combo soon!

+## The Task

-We are going to create a small app to keep track of our unpaid bills, this is something I made for my wife and me since we keep forgetting them :P
+**We are going to create a small app to keep track of our unpaid bills.** This might be a nifty tool if you forget to pay bills sometimes.

-So with that intro I think it's time to get to business:
+#### Prerequisites

-The first thing you want to do is to make sure you have the latest version of ionic installed in your machine, so go ahead and open your terminal and type:
+The first thing you want to do is to make sure you have the latest version of ionic installed in your machine.
+Open your terminal and type:

 ```bash
   npm install -g ionic@beta cordova typings
 ```

-What this does is installs the latest version of the Ionic CLI (you'll use it to create your projects) cordova (this is how you get that nice installable) and typings to work with TypeScript.
+This command installs the latest version of the Ionic CLI (you'll use it to create your projects) Cordova (this is how you get that nice installable) and typings to work with TypeScript.

-Once you have everything installed is time to create your app, go back to your terminal and navigate to wherever you want to create the app and create it, for me is in my development folder:
+Once you have everything installed, it's time to create your app.
+Go back to your terminal and navigate to wherever you want to create the app.
+I create my applications in my development folder.
+Then create the app.

+If you need help at this point, refer to the [Ionic Introductory Tutorial.](http://ionicframework.com/getting-started/) *This tutorial assumes that you have some experience in ionic development.*

+Next, run the following command:

 ```bash
   cd Development